The secret formula: Creating a brand advocate using email

 On average, win-back emails have made our customers $0.84 for every email they’ve sent.

 Quick tip: the best subject line to use is “It’s been awhile.”
 Our customers saw an average open rate of 35% when using this subject line.
-That’s a good return for an email to and inactive customer!
+That’s a good return for an email sent to an inactive customer!

 To learn more about win-back emails, review our deep dive into creating a high performing win-back campaign.